 Saybrook - Arrowsmith is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Saybrook - Arrowsmith are slightly less educated than the national average of 21.84% for the average city or town: 16.88% of adults in Saybrook - Arrowsmith have a bachelor's degree or advanced degree
+The percentage of adults in Saybrook - Arrowsmith with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.88% of adults in Saybrook - Arrowsmith have a bachelor's degree or advanced degree.

 The per capita income in Saybrook - Arrowsmith in 2022 was $28,284, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $113,136 for a family of four.
 However, Saybrook - Arrowsmith contains both very wealthy and poor people as well.